arunpatidar02/aem-touchui-validation/README.md

    resource overlay.
  - easy to plug-in to existing aem dialog clientlibs.
  - Easy to use.
- - Supports latest versions of AEM i.e. AEM 6.3 and above
+ - Supports latest versions of AEM i.e. AEM 6.3 and above.
- - Support most commonly used Granite(Coral3) resources type fields
+ - Support most commonly used Granite(Coral3) resources type fields.
+ - Works with design dialog/policy(static and dynamic templates).
  #### Limitations
  - Doesn't support coral2 type resource type.
  - Only support Granite resources(mentioned in the [Supports](#granitecoral3-resource-type) section)